Nuclear Strike: Reception

 Daily Radar found the story lacking, while GameSpots Shane Mooney defended it thus: "people moan about a lack of a compelling story in action titles, which makes about as much sense as complaining about the lack of a nailgun in a football sim [...]
 People couldn't care less if the story was written by Steinbeck or Stymy the Hack, as long as they get to see THX-rattling fireballs and bad guys bleeding from every orifice."

 IGN noted improved graphics, which it favourably compared to those of a John Woo film.
 GameSpot called the graphics as "about as good as it gets", particularly with a 3D video card.
 The New Straits Times also appreciated the game's performance with a 3Dfx Voodoo card, praising the graphics of the terrain, as well as water and helicopter movements.
 GameFan acclaimed the attention to detail and variety in environment graphics' textures.
 GamePro opined that "Smooth, polished landscapes and polygon-rich explosions snazz up the graphics, but the backgrounds aren't interactive and actually look fake (especially the frozen whitecap swells in the ocean)."
 Reviewing the Windows version, Allgame called the graphics "decent", but criticised the minimal progress from Soviet Strike which resulted in "a slightly archaic look" and lack of "a feel of individuality".
 Reviewing Nuclear Strike 64, the website noted that the graphics ably handled numerous explosions and enemies.
 The reviewer praised the detail, colours and fluid motion.
 He also acknowledged the use of the N64's Expansion Pak, but said "the game still moves and looks very nice" without it.
 Game Revolution felt: "This is definitely the best-looking 'Strike' game yet."
-It praised the "gorgeously rendered" maps and the detail on structures and units, while Next Generation complained of "water that doesn't ripple and a few other missing touches" resulting in a somewhat haphazard feel.
+It complimented the "gorgeously rendered" maps and the detail on structures and units, while Next Generation complained of "water that doesn't ripple and a few other missing touches" resulting in a somewhat haphazard feel.
 Daily Radar praised the terrain graphics but called the vehicles "horrible".
 Power Play praised the impressive graphics and destructible scenery.
 Game Revolution also praised the persistent battlefields: "What really stands out is the ability to interact with everything.
 When you shoot water, you see and hear the splashes.
 You can blow up almost anything that they've put on the map" but noted the sometimes unrealistic results, such as ships being launched high into the air upon destruction.
-Edge called said the terrain graphics were "some of the best yet on the PlayStation", but there were otherwise no ground-breaking visuals.
+Edge said the terrain graphics were "some of the best yet on the PlayStation", but there were otherwise no ground-breaking visuals.